8 Tips for Visiting Baja, Mexico

 Why is this one of the top tips for visiting Baja California?

-Second, the roads are tight and full of other hazards.
-Semi trucks who run this route often break this golden rule because they want to make fast time when leisurely travelers are off the roads.
+Semi trucks who run this route often break this golden rule.
+They need to make good time when leisurely travelers are off the roads.
 They also regularly blow out tires and leave shreds on the road.
+And unfortunately, they also get into life-threatening accidents.

 Our overlanding vehicle in Baja Mexico